Request Access

 Coverage

-Financial sector companies (banks, insurance, asset managers) are excluded from all three models, consistent with original academic specifications.
+Financial sector companies (banks, insurance, asset managers) are excluded from all three models, consistent with original academic specifications (Altman 1968, Piotroski 2000, Beneish 1999).

 Market Exchange Equities Scored Tri-Model Coverage